Chart Color Schemes

 Soldiers Hill faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has educational challenges, with university qualification rates at 17.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (37.1%).
+The area's university qualification rate is 17.3%, significantly lower than Australia's average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are most prevalent at 12.2%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.7%).
+Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials – advanced diplomas (7.4%) and certificates (37.1%).

 Frequently Asked Questions - Education